Introduction to Model-Based Derivative-Free Optimization: Incremental Geometry Improvement

-We conclude this section by introducing a new algorithm, a variant of \algref{alg_basic_tr_dfo_bad_models} from \secref{sec_dfotr_inaccurate_models}, which explicitly combines the trust-region framework with interpolation set updating based on Lagrange polynomials, in the spirit of \algref{alg_geom_improvement}.
-This algorithm includes the basic trust-region and interpolation set management ideas used in many state-of-the-art codes.
+We conclude this section by describing a variant of \algref{alg_basic_tr_dfo} which avoids the requirement that every model $m_k$ is fully linear, and instead handles non-fully linear models by incrementally improving the geometry of the current interpolation set.
+This core principle---only worry about the geometry of the interpolation set if the algorithm is not progressing, and only make minimal changes to the set if so---is used in many state-of-the-art MBDFO codes, such as Powell's methods (see \secref{sec_conclusion}).

 At each iteration $k$ of this algorithm, we have an interpolation set $\mathcal{Y}_k = \{\by_{k,1}, \ldots, \by_{k,p}\}$ with $\bx_k \in \mathcal{Y}_k$, which can be used for linear, quadratic or minimum Frobenius norm quadratic interpolation.
 The algorithm ensures that the interpolation linear system is invertible at every iteration.
-After the model is constructed and a tentative step determined, the trust-region updating mechanisms from \algref{alg_basic_tr_dfo_bad_models} apply (to select the new iterate and trust-region radius), and the model-improving step is replaced with either ensuring all interpolation points are close to the current iterate, or ensuring the magnitude of the Lagrange polynomials is not too large (using the approach from \algref{alg_geom_improvement}).
+After the model is constructed and a tentative step determined, a slightly different the trust-region mechanism to \algref{alg_basic_tr_dfo} is used: if a step is not accepted and the interpolation set is not guaranteed to be fully linear, we perform a single iteration of the geometry-improving \algref{alg_geom_improvement} (and do not reduce $\Delta_k$) instead of having an unsuccessful step (where $\Delta_k$ is reduced).

-Our algorithm is written in a generic way, without specifying a specific interpolation type (i.e.~linear, fully quadratic, etc.).
-Instead, the algorithm assumes the following.